 National Hand Roll Day

 For anyone not familiar with Japanese cuisine, a hand roll is a type of sushi that is left whole and isn’t cut into pieces like makizushi.
 Also known as temaki, it’s made with a single cone-shaped piece of seaweed on the outside and some type of fish on the inside.
-Because it’s large and difficult to eat with chopsticks, it’s called a hand roll.
+Because it’s large and difficult to eat with chopsticks, it’s often called a hand roll.

-If you’d like to experience this dish in all of its beauty, then observing National Hand Roll Day might be right up your alley.
+If you’d like to experience this dish in all its beauty, then observing National Hand Roll Day might be right up your alley.
 This holiday is celebrated on July 6th every year and encourages everyone who’s a fan of sushi to try one of these rolls.

-The History Of National Hand Roll Day
+The History of National Hand Roll Day

 Tantalizing Facts About Sushi